-In a separate investigation, the USDA-FNS division found

-, West Virginia was trafficking SNAP benefits and, therefore, permanently disqualified it from participating as a SNAP retailer.
-In its investigation, the USDA-FNS division identified the Defendant's EBT account as containing a questionable purchase which was deemed to be suspect due to amount of the purchase relative to the size and inventory of Sector.
+In a separate investigation, the USDA-FNS division found , West Virginia was trafficking SNAP benefits and, therefore, permanently disqualified it from participating as a SNAP retailer.
+In its investigation, the USDA-FNS division identified the Defendant's EBT account as containing a questionable purchase which was deemed to be suspect due to amount of the purchase relative to the size and inventory of SERT.
 An investigation of the Defendant ensued by the Movant who determined that the Defendant had intentionally violated the SNAP program.
-The Movant found that the Defendant provided merchandise on credit for a promise of future payment of a customer's EBT benefits.
-Additionally, the Movant found that the Defendant's own EBT benefits were used to purchase large quantities of merchandise from Sector on credit.
+The Movant found that the Defendant purchased merchandise on credit for a promise of future payment from her EBT card benefits.

-The Movant asserted that as an employee of Constitution and as a long-time recipient of SNAP benefits, the Defendant was well aware of the parameters of SNAP EBT card usage and the penalties that may be imposed for violation of those terms.
-The Defendant has been a recipient of SNAP benefits on and off since 2010.
+The Movant asserted that as a long-time recipient of SNAP benefits, the Defendant was well aware of the parameters of SNAP EBT card usage and the penalties that may be imposed for violation of those terms.
+The Defendant has been a recipient of SNAP benefits on and off since 1999.
 SNAP Rights and Responsibility documents are signed each time an individual makes a SNAP application or a recertification of benefits.
 The first statement acknowledged on this form specifically states, "I understand that I may not use my EBT SNAP benefits to purchase food on credit.
 This means I cannot pay for food already purchased or food to be received in the future."

-The Movant presented three signed, sworn and witnessed statements made against the Defendant reporting that she was an employee of and sold merchandise from delivery trucks on credit with a later debit to the EBT account.
+The Movant presented three signed, sworn and witnessed statements, one of which was from the Defendant herself, reporting that merchandise was purchased from an employee of statements on credit with a later debit to her EBT account and/or a payment for delivery of merchandise in the future.
 The identity of each of these individuals was verified, and the statements were signed under oath, certifying the truth and correctness of the statements given, and was witnessed by a third party:

-- (Mr. reported that the Defendant was an employee of and and drove one of their delivery trucks, stating that the Defendant would "always swipe the card [EBT], but she never gave us any cases [of food].
+- Mr. W reported that an employee of W would "always swipe the card [EBT], but she never gave us any cases [of food].
 She still owes us money and a case of food."
-Mr. also stated to the investigators that the Defendant "would mostly give us the meat and then run the card later and debit it for when the SNAP benefits came." - Mathematical States and States - (Ms. Construction (Ms. Construction reported that the Defendant would allow purchases of merchandise for later payment with her EBT card, stating that the Defendant "comes around to sell meat" for Construction, and that "sometimes she [Defendant] would come the day before and copy my card, 'run it the next day' she would ask me when my stamps [SNAP benefits] came in.
+Mr. also stated to the investigators that the W employee "would mostly give us the meat and then run the card later and debit it for when the SNAP benefits came."
+(Exhibit D-4) - The Defendant admitted to purchasing merchandise from the on credit with the EBT card, reporting that the second employee "would come to my house.
+I would buy food on credit ...
+I only bought food on credit once or twice."
+Ms. The also stated that the Defendant "offered to give me money if I ever wanted to sell my SNAP at \$.50 on the dollar."
+(Exhibit D-5) - Ms. The also admitted that to purchasing the merchandise on credit stating that the employee "comes around to sell meat", and that "sometimes she [the semployee] would come the day before and copy my card, 'run it the next day' she would ask me when my stamps [SNAP benefits] came in.
 She would give me the meat because sometimes when you are low on meat it helps, and if you don't want to do that she would say she was coming to get the meat she left in advance."
-(Exhibit D-4)
+Ms. The also attested to the employee allowing the Defendant to "get food on credit".
+(Exhibit D-6)